-Figure 9 Causes of fatalities in 2010
+Figure 9 Causes of fatalities in 2011

-6. COMPARISON WITH OTHER SECTORS
+COMPARISON WITH OTHER SECTORS 6.

-Most of the safety performance indicators used in the oil industry, and particularly LWIF, has also been adopted in many other sectors so that meaningful comparisons are possible.
+Most of the safety performance indicators used in the oil industry, and particularly LWIF, have also been adopted in many other sectors so that meaningful comparisons are possible.